 My dream for founding The Bristol Anglo Hellenic Cultural Society for the Philhellenes in the city of Bristol became a reality back in the year 1987.

-Officially, I have been a teacher, examiner, exams setter, N.A.T.O examiner, and interpreter of the Modem Greek language in all levels, since the year 1965.
-I have taught Greek in all the Adult Education Centres, Colleges and Universities in Bristol and Bath.
+Officially, I have been a teacher, examiner, exams setter, N.A.T.O examiner, and interpreter of the Modem Greek language at all levels, since 1965.
+I have taught Greek in Adult Education Centres, Colleges and Universities in Bristol and Bath.
 I have even given crash courses in the Greek language for charity reasons to the people who supported the Primary School where I taught as a full time teacher for 13 years.

 During the last 40 years I have organised, every year, many social and cultural events for my students, maintaining the authentic Greek flavour, such as music, dances, food, wine and the renown hospitality and flavour of Greece as much as I could possibly simulate them.
 Naturally I could not compete with all the Greek people's warmth, vibrant hospitality, and the wonder of the varied beauty of the land, the sea and the sky.

-However, not without the great help and support which I was so fortunate to have from so many true Philhellines in this country who have really helped me in every way along the staggles.
+However, not without the great help and support which I was so fortunate to have from so many true Philhellines in this country who have really helped me along the way along.
 Culturally until that year I was fulfilling half of my dream, because my aim was to enhance and promote a Scholarly learned Knowledge and Information about the glorious Hellenic History, Culture Art, Myths and Legends, in short, to promote Hellenism at its Best, and to develop the social and cultural relations between the Greek and the British people.
-In fact my aim was to share the appreciation for the highly regarded values of the country which gave birth and cradled our civilisation
+In fact my aim was to share the appreciation for the highly regarded values of the country which gave birth and cradled our civilisation.

 But, primarily and above all, I wanted to encourage those who courageously became perpetual learners, to develop their thirst for learning through the Bristol Anglo Hellenic Cultural Society's lectures, given by some of the most learned scholars of this country.